Skip to main content

 • Two Testing Modes:

-• Standard Backtesting: Uses historical candle data, which is great for getting a broad sense of how your strategy will perform.
+• Standard Backtesting: Uses historical candle data for broad performance coverage.

 How to Set Up Backtesting in Gunbot

-2. Set Up Starting Balances: Configure the starting balances for the backtest to match what you plan to use in live trading.
+2. Set Up Starting Balances: Match starting balances to what you plan to trade live.

-3. Choose Your Trading Pair and Timespan: Pick the trading pair and specify the time range for your test.
-This can help you see how your strategy would perform under different market conditions.
+3. Choose Your Trading Pair and Timespan: Select the pair and the time range to test under different market conditions.

 Analyzing Your Backtesting Results